ildun/Asteroids---NeoWs-info/SRS.md

 ## System Features

-More Functional Specifications will be provided in the FS document.
+More Functional Specifications is provided in the Functional Specification document (see References).
 ### 3.1 Search for Asteroids based on their closest approach date to Earth
 Retrieve a list of Asteroids based on their closest approach date to Earth by entering starting date and end date for asteroid search, or only starting date or without parameters at all.